sotpotatis/20alse.ssis.nu/README.md

 #### Pushing to Deta and updating submodules

-On Windows, running `.\push_to_deta.bat` will update submmodules and push the whole code to Deta.
+On Windows, running `.\push_to_deta.bat` will update submodules and push the whole code to Deta.

+#### Note regarding Deta

+In order for routing of the [Yatzy](https://github.com/sotpotatis/20alse.yatzy-webbutveckling-slutprojekt) game to work properly, it is pushed as a separate micro.
+See the [Spacefile](Spacefile) for reference.

 ### Handyman, the builder 🔨